mozilla/cargo-vet/book/src/config.md

 This table maps first-party crates to the audit requirements that `cargo vet` should enforce on their dependencies.
-When unspecified, non-top-level first-party crates inherit policy attributes from their parents, whereas top-level first-party crates get the defaults described below.
+When unspecified, non-top-level first-party crates inherit most policy attributes from their parents, whereas top-level first-party crates get the defaults described below.

 In this context, "top-level" generally refers to crates with no